 Know the law

 Make yourself familiar with employment and tax laws in the country and the state or region you're hiring in.
-Start by looking at the guidance on the GOV.UK website on employing people overseas.
+Start by looking at the guidance on the GOV.UK website on employees working abroad.

-If you are employing staff in Europe, visit the Europa website for information.
+If you're employing staff in Europe, visit the Europa website for information.

 It's recommended that you seek specialist employment law advice.
 You may need tailored information that's specific to each individual situation.
 Doing everything correctly from the outset could prevent legal issues and ensure good workplace relations.